Front Mission 3: Gameplay

 There are some returning features from Front Mission 2 that are used for mission play though, namely Action Points (AP) and Links.
-Action Points (AP) is a feature that dictates how much actions can be done with each unit.
+Action Points (AP) is a feature that dictates how much can be done with each unit.
 Actions such as moving and attacking require a certain amount of AP to use.
 At the end of a full turn, which is one Player Phase and Enemy Phase, a set amount of AP is replenished.
 A unit's AP amount value depends on how many combat ranks its pilot has earned; these are earned by destroying enemy units.
 Links is a unique ability that allows multiple units to provide offensive support to each other during Player Phase battles.
 Links operates differently in Front Mission 3; a unit's pilot must have a Link-class skill and the appropriate weapons (which also acts as their linked actions) equipped.
 Once this condition is met, a linked battle will commence if the skill activates.
 Up to three units can be linked together to form one "link".

 Other returning features that appear in mission play include mission rankings and mission branching.
 As in Front Mission Alternative, players are graded on how well or poorly they clear missions.
 While there are incentives to perform well, the game does not reward the player with new parts or weapons as it did in Alternative.
 Mission branching returns and now allow players to choose what type of mission to play next.
 Aside from these, the Network feature from Front Mission 2 returns and is greatly expanded upon.
 Players can now browse through the pseudo-Internet, send and receive e-mail messages, tinker with online files and wallpapers, or use the new Battle Simulator feature.
 The Battle Simulator is a game mode where the player can participate in VR training exercises.
 These drills can be used to increase the fighting proficiencies of the player's pilots and can be taken as many times as needed.
 Lastly, players can strengthen their parts with the return of the remodeling feature.
 Through this, the player can augment a wanzer's armor coating (known as "Def-C"), the accuracy of its weapons, increase its jumping power to scale buildings, or equip it with rollers to dash on flat surfaces quickly.